Katharine Stinson: Career

-Following graduation, Stinson was the first female engineer hired by the Civil Aviation Administration.
+Following graduation, Stinson was the first female engineer hired by the Civil Aeronautics Administration.
 During her 32-year career, she specialized in aircraft safety, developing standards for supersonic transports which were used to create the Concorde, and pioneering distribution of aircraft structural issues.
 She retired from the Federal Aviation Administration in 1974 as Technical Assistant to the Chief of Aircraft Engineering.

 During her career, she was active in the Ninety-Nines: International Organization of Women Pilots and the Society of Women Engineers which she helped found.
-Stinson was the third President of SWE (1953-55) preceded by Lillian Murad and succeeded by Lois Graham.
+Stinson was the third President of SWE (1953–55) preceded by Lillian Murad and succeeded by Lois Graham.
 SWE started as a small organization and quickly became a national organization with sections coast-to-coast.
 She also served on President Lyndon Johnson's Women's Advisory Committee on Aviation from 1964 to 1970 and served as an officer in the Institute of Aeronautical Sciences.
 Stinson also belonged to the Soroptimist Club, serving as president from 1970 to 1972.

 In 1967, Stinson attended the second International Conference of Women Engineers and Scientists (ICWES) in Cambridge, UK, and spoke about the role of aircraft in food production.

 In 1997 North Carolina State University named her a distinguished alumnus and named Katharine Stinson Drive on campus in her honor.